rockettheme/docs/Docs/magento/start/introduction.md

 Magento is a powerful and full-featured e-commerce platform built on open-source technology.
 It enables you to quickly create a professional and functional e-commerce site, including one or more stores, that empowers you to customize and control virtually every aspect of the customer experience.

 From sales to marketing, product management to customer interaction, Magento comes complete with everything you need to manage and execute a wide variety of business models and store types.
 All of this is made available for free to the community.
-It is a dramatic cut from the typical e-commerce startup costs associated with operating a direct sale site in years past.
+It is a dramatic cut from the typical e-commerce startup costs associated with operating a direct sale site in the past.

 Magento is clean, intuitive, and full scalable.